 For Memphis Belle, Eric reunited with two of his BTTF alumni – Billy Zane and Courtney Gains.
-When DeAgostini released a one-off magazine to advertise the BTTF visual history book, there was an attempt at damage control to deflect any accusations of Eric’s career being ruined by this.
-On the contrary, it affected Francis Ford Coppola’s desire to direct him on what would have been the first of a trilogy about the children’s crusade that took place in 1212.
+When Eaglemoss released a one-off magazine to advertise the BTTF visual history book, there was an attempt at damage control to deflect any accusations of Eric’s career being ruined.
+On the contrary, the firing had affected Francis Ford Coppola’s desire to direct him for what would have been the first of a trilogy about the Children’s Crusade that took place in 1212.
 The film, Lionheart, still got made but with Francis hiding behind the executive producer credit.
 Because Eric was deprived of being a blockbuster star, the film was shelved until Some Kind of Wonderful came out in the spring of `87.
 Unlike the John Hughes movie, it took three years for Lionheart to be released on video.
 Even if The Fly II had been a big success at the box office in 1989, it would’ve been too late to do a sequel to Lionheart.